 Some items will remain intractable.
 We have tried to deal with dog barking and caterwauling, but animals make noise.
 The problem we are particularly hopeful to address is unattended noisy animals.

-Note finally that it continues to be illegal to charge pet rent, pet deposits, or pet fees in Massachusetts.
+Note finally that it continues to be illegal to charge pet deposits, or one-time pet fees in Massachusetts.
 Any reference to these (which confusingly were hardcoded "$000" in the previous version) have been removed.
-If an animal would cause increased wear and tear, negotiate the rent up, but do not take separate fees.
+If an animal would cause increased wear and tear, negotiate the rent up or charge pet rent after the first month, but do not take separate move-in fees.

 As always, use these forms with your best judgment, consult with an attorney for factors particular to your business, and let us know of any corrections or suggestions.

 - A complete overhaul based on owner experience with dogs, cats, snakes, fish, iguanas, parakeets, and a host of other issues.

 - Provides a long list of “Will” and “Will Not” instructions concerning caretaking, prevention of cruelty, comfort and safety of other Residents, cleanliness, and property damage.